Geography and distribution

 Madagascar periwinkle shows how important it is to preserve areas of rich biodiversity, for there may be other 'miracle drugs' contained in plants just waiting to be discovered.
 But it also epitomises the issues involved in exploiting the riches of the plant world.
 In the 1960s, when these alkaloids were discovered, rich Western countries saw little need to reward the original homeland of the periwinkle, Madagascar, for the riches that had been earned from the plant.

 Today at Kew we take a different view.
 We believe that Madagascar’s people should have a say over how their plant resources are exploited: particularly where a plant is restricted to a single country.
 The Convention on Biological Diversity, of which the UK is a signatory, states that rights to exploit a discovery like that of the alkaloids in the periwinkle should be shared fairly.

 In practice, this means that Kew has a legal team whose job is it to make sure that things are done equitably.
 Before a plant collecting team can even book flights, contracts are drawn up to ensure that the country being visited is happy with the arrangements being made.
 With such contracts in place, local people have much more incentive to look after their biodiversity.
 Now they know that if a profitable discovery is made, they will have a share in it.

 Kew's Millennium Seed Bank Partnership aims to save plant life worldwide, focusing on plants under threat and those of most use in the future.
 Seeds are dried, packaged and stored at a sub-zero temperature in our seed bank vault.

-Catharanthus roseus is easily propagated by apical semi-ripen cuttings in light, free-draining compost.
-Best results are when bottom heat and high humidity are provided.
-Propagation by seed at 22-25ºC, kept in the dark until germination.
+Catharanthus roseus is easily propagated by apical semi-ripe cuttings in light, free-draining compost.
+The best results are obtained when bottom heat and high humidity are provided.
+Propagation can also be carried out by seed, which should be maintained at 22-25ºC and kept in the dark until the seeds germinate.